shanumodi9/haproxy-keepalived/README.md

 As the figure depicted below, there are two web servers, `myweb1` and `myweb2`, which are the containers built from the image `morningspace/lab-web`.
 It uses nginx serving as web server.
 Both HTTP and HTTPS are enabled.

 In front of the web servers, there are two load balancers, `mylb1` and `mhylb2`, which are the containers built from the image `morningspace/lab-lb`.
 Both haproxy and keepalived are installed.
 The haproxy connects to the two web servers, while keepalived is to check whether haproxy is available or not.
-We define `mylb` as master node, and `mylb2` as backup node to support haproxy failover.
+We `mylb` as master node, and `mylb2` as backup node to support haproxy failover.
 It also exposes a virutal IP that can be accessed by client.

 Please check the below instructions and follow it.